2017 update: Once again, Clek has updated the Fllo in fabric only; it’s the same seat, and still one of the best 50 pounders on the market.

 In conclusion, just as I wouldn’t call the old Fllo the best car seat ever, I’m not going to say the new Fllo is the best car seat in the history of car seats, as there isn’t one seat that does everything perfectly.
 Once again, I wish you could RF younger infants with the Fllo out of the box instead of having to pick up the Infant-Thingy insert.
 I also would like a higher forward-facing weight limit; if you use it to rear-face to the limits, your child will probably outgrow it as a forward-facing seat within a couple of years of being turned forward.
 However, for what it does–provide nearly-unparalleled RF abilities by weight–it has very few equals (namely, the Foonf, the Rainier, the Pacifica, the Extend2Fit, and the Safety 1st seats).
 And it’s lighter than the Foonf while being easier to fit in smaller vehicles (or in 3 across configurations) than the Rainier, Pacifica, Extend2Fit, or Safety 1st seats.
 In that sense, it has no equals.

-Just like the old Fllo, the 2016 Clek Fllo is an amazingly safe seat that can be fit in just about any vehicle while reassuring you as a parent that you have literally done everything possible to transport your child safely.
+Just like the old Fllo, the 2017 Clek Fllo is an amazingly safe seat that can be fit in just about any vehicle while reassuring you as a parent that you have literally done everything possible to transport your child safely.
 I recommend it wholeheartedly.
-You can buy the 2016 Clek Fllo in the following colors here: “Noire,” “Ink,” and “Thunder.”
+You can buy the 2017 Clek Fllo in a range of colors here.
 Canadians can buy the Fllo here.